middleman/middlemanapp.com/source/basics/blogging.html.markdown

 ## Custom Article Collections

 Middleman-Blog also supports the ability to group articles by other [frontmatter](/basics/frontmatter/) data as well.
-A somewhat contrived example would be the ability to group artilces by a *category* attribute:
+A somewhat contrived example would be the ability to group articles by a *category* attribute:

 ```html
 ---